cisco-en-programmability/ansible-collection-sdwan-deployment/README.md

 ### 2. Services status

-If vManage is not starting NMS service:
+If Manager is not starting NMS service:

 - check if your disk /opt/data is more than 20% free.
 Otherwise that case shutdown application as well
 - remember to make sure the sdwan manager and other sdwan virtual machines are right sized for your deployment needs - cisco's server recommendations are available here: [server-requirements](https://www.cisco.com/c/en/us/td/docs/routers/sdwan/release/notes/compatibility-and-server-recommendations/server-requirements.html)